nerrad/wordpress-ansible-playbook/README.md

 | `logentries_logs` | The logs you want logentries to follow.
 Documented more in `vars-sample.yml` |
 | `logentries_hostname` | Optional.
 Documented more in `vars-sample.yml` |
 | `logentries_set_key` | Optional.
 Documented more in `vars-sample.yml` |

+**Note:** the roles imported from elsewhere have variables that can be set as well.
+You can find more info about those variables within the `README.md` found in that roles directory.
+This includes the following roles:

+- geerlingguy.redis
+- geerlingguy.composer
+- geerlingguy.nodejs
+- logentries

 ### 4. Execute ansible.